Mrwhononumber/MovieX/README.md

 * Downloading and caching images has been done using `URLSession` and `NSCache`

-* Presisting titles has been done using Core data
+* Persisting titles has been done using Core data

 * Core data has been implemented using Singelton class `DataPersistenceManager`